 - Glass Optics

 - Non-slip design and smooth design is no harm to your camera.

-- Special used for follow focus.
+- Specially used for following focus.
 Suitable for most shooting situations.

-Before starting discussing your camera setting, you should be aware of some terms that are related to video shooting
+Before starting to discuss your camera setting, you should be aware of some terms that are related to video shooting

 - NTSC or PAL Format

 These terms refer to the number of frames per second (fps) used by a TV depending on where you are in the world.